58 Probability

 and it turns out that no other continuous function has this memoryless property.
 This property is easily proven using \(\Pr(Y > y) = 1 - F(y) = e^{- \lambda y}\):

 The memoryless property of the exponential distribution makes it not a good model for human lifetimes.
 The probability that a 20-year-old will live another 10 years is not the same as the probability that a 75-year-old will live another 10 years.
-The exponential distribution implies that this would be the case.
-When modeling earthquakes, it might be reasonable that the probability of an earthquake in the next ten years is the same, regardless of when the last earthquake occurred—the exponential distribution would then be reasonable.
+The exponential distribution implies that this would be the case and is not an appropriate model.
+However, when modeling earthquakes, it might be reasonable to stipulate that the probability of an earthquake in the next ten years is the same, regardless of when the last earthquake occurred—the exponential distribution would then be reasonable.

 You don’t have to worry about whether other distributions have this memoryless property in applications where lack of memory would not be appropriate.
 The exponential distribution is defined by this property, it is the only continuous distribution with lack of memory.